 Like most young saluki-lurchers, Cooper loves to run!
 The most important thing in his new home will be a secure garden which is large enough for zoomies, so he can burn off some of his energy.
 If he isn’t able to zoom about when he feels the need for speed, Cooper becomes very frustrated and over-excited, which can lead to over-the-top jumping up and mouthing behaviour.
 He will need plenty of physical exercise and mental stimulation, as he will make his own entertainment if he gets bored!
 Having said this, he isn’t constantly on the go, and does settle and relax well at home, providing his exercise needs are being met.

 Although Cooper loves other dogs, he can struggle with frustration and some anxiety when walking in busy environments with a lot of unfamiliar dogs.
 As such, he needs to be walked in quieter areas, without a lot of off-lead dogs who are likely to run over to him.
-A more rural home would suit him best, since walking in busy dog parks tends to be overwhelming for him, which can lead to him barking at other dogs on-lead.
+A more rural or quiet suburban home would suit him best, since walking in busy dog parks tends to be overwhelming for him, which can lead to him barking at other dogs on-lead.
 In the right environment and with some support from his handler, this behaviour should not be an issue in his new home – Cooper is a responsive, intelligent dog, who does enjoy the company of dogs and responds well to reward-based training.